ceph/ceph-rust/README.md

 ## Ceph Rust
-Rust-lang interface to Ceph.
+Official Ceph Rust-lang interface.
 This library is under heavy development.
 Contributions welcomed.

 This library is the core librados Rust interface that is used for larger Ceph related projects by LambdaStack.